USAJOBS/help-center/faq/account/login-gov.md

 ## What if I currently use a .gov, .mil, or .edu email address for my USAJOBS primary email?

-If you currently use a .gov, .mil, or .edu email for your USAJOBS primary email, and you don’t have a secondary email address, you should update your USAJOBS account (before you create a login.gov account) to use a personal (non-government) email address.
-Once you update your USAJOBS primary email address, you can create the login.gov account.
+If you currently use a .gov, .mil or .edu email address for USAJOBS, you may want to change it AFTER you get through the login.gov account set-up process.

 ## Can I use a different email address from my USAJOBS email address, when setting up my login.gov account?